mavoll/SparkPipeline/README.md

-# SmartSquare - Data Analytics Pipeline
+# Data Analytics Pipeline

-Description of our Data Analytics Pipeline used in our research project "SmartSquare".
+Description of our Data Analytics Pipeline used in our research project.

 Steps: